lockss/lockss-rtd-manual/docs/installing/installer.rst

    scripts/install-lockss

 The installer will run through its phases, each of which is described in its own section below.
-The first phase is :ref:`Checking K3s Prerequisites`.
+The first phase is :ref:`Checking K3s Prerequisites` (:numref:`Checking K3s Prerequisites`).

 --------------------------
 Checking K3s Prerequisites